 Application and Acceptance

-- Applicants with a GPA lower than the required 2.5 must submit a Letter of Intent, résumé and college transcripts for Program Director review.
+- Some programs may request that applicants with a GPA lower than 2.5 submit a Letter of Intent, résumé and college transcripts for Program Director review.

 - A government-issued photo identification such as a driver’s license, passport, or state-issued ID card.